FiditeNemini/artcraft/docs/README.md

 [FakeYou.com](https://fakeyou.com) has an API that is freely available for you to use, though it is IP rate limited to prevent abuse.

-We will soon (by March 5th, 2022) provide optional API tokens for use in the HTTP `Authorization:` header as a means to bypass rate limiting as well as access your privately uploaded voice models.
+We provide optional API tokens for use in the HTTP `Authorization:` header as a means to bypass rate limiting as well as access your privately uploaded voice models.

 [Please reach out to us over Discord](https://discord.gg/H72KFXm) to describe what you're building,